 This is the price of a transistor, on an integrated circuit die, in a package.
 Packaged integrated circuits cost about what they did decades ago; they just contain a million times more transistors at the same price.
 Packaging has not gotten a whole lot cheaper.

 Meanwhile, over the last few decades, the price of generating a watt of electricity has risen.
 What if, starting this year, the price dropped on the same Moore's Law trajectory?

-In twenty years, we could replace our entire energy infrastructure for the cost of one medium sized power plant.
-Of course, a power plant is a huge, increasingly complex package, built by hand and not printed optically, not subject to the economies of mass production.
+In twenty years, we could replace our entire energy infrastructure for the cost of one large power plant.
+Of course, a power plant are one large (and increasingly complex) package, built by hand and not printed optically.
 So power plant prices don't go down, but trend upwards with complexity instead.